 Developed competitive analysis to prioritize features that leverage the strengths of CTRL-labs's 2017 neural-signal device.

-Wrote documentation on design guidelines and reference artifacts for CTRL-labs's on-boarding developers
+Wrote design documentation for CTRL-labs's on-boarding developers

 Three physical therapy games that showcase the strengths of client's Machine-Learning wearable device.

 Disclaimer: The device used in this project is an early prototype from 2017, which has no indication of CTRL-labs's current product.

 Snowboarding is an adventure game.
 Users define their own subtle hand or finger movements to steer the snowboard through the gates and avoid the Yetis.

 Cake Master is a cake-making game.
 Users use different forces to squeeze cream in 3 cake layers.

 Sound Mosaic is a synthesizer and visualizer experience, integrating the device with Kinect.
 Users make micro hand gestures to add sound filters to the background ambience.

 My team of 6 only had 1 Machine-Learning focused programmer